Jumping ahead … avoid browsers

 First steps

-So you’ve visited our shopping cart, made a purchase and received an email with a link or links to the guides that you ordered from us (or received as a gift).
-There are a variety of methods to download and install our guides, depending on your operating system and the app you use to view the guides.
+So you’ve visited our shopping cart, made a purchase and received an email with a link to the guide that you ordered from us.

-We recommend you first download the guides to a laptop or desktop computer with which you are familiar.
-The reason is that if you wish to use the guides on other devices it is less complicated for most people to transfer from a computer to a mobile device than the other way around.
+We recommend you first download the guide file to a laptop or desktop computer with which you are familiar.
+The reason is that if you wish to use the guide on other devices it is less complicated for most people to transfer a big file from a computer to a mobile device than the other way around.

-With a Windows or Mac computer, save the files to a folder which you won’t delete.
-That way you will always have them and can copy them to other electronic devices.
+With a Windows or Mac computer, download and save the file to a folder which you won’t delete.
+That way you will always have it and can copy it to other electronic devices.

-However, if you would rather download to your iOS or Android device, instructions follow…
+However, if you would rather download to your iOS or Android device, the instructions follow…

 iPad or iPhone

-Tap on the link in the email you received from Salish Sea Pilot.
-It will take you to a page with a download button (or buttons, if you bought more than one guide).
+On your device, tap on the link in the email you received from Salish Sea Pilot.
+It will take you to a page with a download button.

 Android tablet or smartphone

-On Android devices, the best app we have found is Adobe Acrobat Reader.
-It is free, but will likely need to be installed on your device if it isn’t already.
+On Android devices, use Adobe Acrobat Reader.
+It is free, but will need to be installed on your device before installing our guide.

-Tap on the link in the email you received from Salish Sea Pilot.
-It will take you to a page with a download button (or buttons, if you bought a package of guides).
+Once Adobe Reader is installed, tap on the link in the email you received from Salish Sea Pilot.
+It will take you to a page with a download button.

-Tap on a button.
+Tap on the button.
 The guide will download to your files.
 To access the file, tap on the Acrobat Reader app.
-If you have difficulty finding the guide file, search for “Salish Sea Pilot” and a list of available Salish Sea Pilot guides should appear.
+If you have difficulty finding the guide file, search for “Salish Sea Pilot” and the guide should be listed.

 Copying the guide from PC/Mac to mobile device

 Any questions about installation and operation?
-Just shout.
+Just give us a shout.

 Stay safe,